-Moscow artists' theater.
-What primarily characterises his work
+the Moscow artists' theater.
+What primarily characterises his

-is the bringing together of ideas of the Stanislavski system with
+work is the bringing together of ideas of the Stanislavski system

-his methodical research was: how does the artist reach the level
+guided his methodical research was: how does the artist reach

-of artistic inspiration?
-Is this a matter of chance or are there
+the level of artistic inspiration?
+Is this a matter of chance

 everyday consciousness was of no help for the craetive process.